 Ketki, Dotted Globe

-We hope you enjoyed this little trip around the world and are inspired to seek out a new coffee drink when you next travel.
 We share some more unique coffee drinks here.
 For some great Summer Coffee Drinks ideas, hop over to this article where we share 30 delicious cold coffee drink recipes.
 See all our coffee and travel articles here.

 Do you have a favorite coffee from around the world?
 Let us know in the comments below!